Understanding Windows Virtual Desktop network connectivity

 - After the base transport is set, the client starts the RDP handshake

 TLS 1.2 is used for all connections initiated from the clients and session hosts to the Windows Virtual Desktop infrastructure components.
+Windows Virtual Desktop uses the same TLS 1.2 ciphers as Azure Front Door.
+It's important to make sure both client computers and session hosts can use these ciphers.
 For reverse connect transport, both client and session host connect to the Windows Virtual Desktop gateway.
 After establishing the TCP connection, the client or session host validates the Windows Virtual Desktop gateway's certificate.
 After establishing the base transport, RDP establishes a nested TLS connection between client and session host using the session host's certificates.
 By default, the certificate used for RDP encryption is self-generated by the OS during the deployment.
 If desired, customers may deploy centrally managed certificates issued by the enterprise certification authority.
 For more information about configuring certificates, see Windows Server documentation.

 - To learn about bandwidth requirements for Windows Virtual Desktop, see Understanding Remote Desktop Protocol (RDP) Bandwidth Requirements for Windows Virtual Desktop.